-(a) The annual survey requires information on all full-time, part-time, and temporary employment positions located in Washington state on December 31st of the calendar year covered by the survey.
+(a) Employment as of December 31st.
+The annual survey requires information on all full-time, part-time, and temporary employment positions located in Washington state on December 31st of the calendar year covered by the survey.
 Total employment includes persons who are on leaves of absence such as sick leave, vacation, disability leave, jury duty, military leave, and workers compensation leave, regardless of whether those persons are receiving wages.
-Total employment does not include separation from employment such as layoffs or reductions in force.
+Total employment does not include separations from employment such as layoffs ((or)) and reductions in force.
 Vacant positions are not included in total employment.

 (b) Examples.
 Assume these facts for the following examples.
-National Construction Equipment (NCE) manufactures bulldozers, cranes, and other earth-moving equipment in Ridgefield, WA and Kennewick, WA.
-NCE received a deferral of taxes under chapter 82.60 RCW for sales and use taxes on its new manufacturing site in Kennewick, WA.
+National Construction Equipment (NCE) manufactures bulldozers, cranes, and other earth-moving equipment in Ridgefield((, WA)) and Kennewick, WA.
+NCE received a deferral of taxes under chapter 82.60 RCW for sales and use taxes on its new manufacturing site in Kennewick((, WA)).

-(i) NCE employs two hundred workers in Ridgefield manufacturing construction cranes.
+(i) Example 5.
+NCE employs two hundred workers in Ridgefield manufacturing construction cranes.
 NCE employs two hundred fifty workers in Kennewick manufacturing bulldozers and other earth-moving equipment.
-Although NCE's facility in Ridgefield does not qualify for any tax adjustments, NCE's annual survey must report a total of four hundred fifty employment positions.
-The annual survey includes all Washington state employment positions, which includes employment positions engaged in activities that do not qualify for tax adjustments.
+Although NCE's facility in Ridgefield does not qualify for any tax ((adjustments)) preferences, NCE's annual survey must report a total of four hundred fifty employment positions.
+The annual survey includes all Washington state employment positions, which includes employment positions engaged in activities that do not qualify for tax ((adjustments)) preferences.

-(ii) On November 20th, NCE lays off seventy-five workers.
+(ii) Example 6.
+On November 20th, NCE lays off seventy-five workers.
 NCE notifies ten of the laid off workers on December 20th that they will be rehired and begin work on January 2nd.
 The seventy-five employment positions are excluded from NCE's annual survey, because a separation of employment has occurred.
 Although NCE intends to rehire ten employees, those employment positions are vacant on December 31st.

-(iii) On December 31st, NCE has one hundred employees on vacation leave, five employees on sick leave, two employees on military leave, one employee who is scheduled to retire as of January 1st, and three vacant employment positions.
+(iii) Example 7.
+On December 31st, NCE has one hundred employees on vacation leave, five employees on sick leave, two employees on military leave, one employee who is scheduled to retire as of January 1st, and three vacant employment positions.
 The employment positions of employees on vacation, sick leave, and military leave must be included in NCE's annual survey.
 The one employee scheduled to retire must be included in the annual survey because the employment position is filled on December 31st.
 The three vacant positions are not included in the annual survey.

-(iv) In June, NCE hires two employees from a local college to intern in its engineering department.
+(iv) Example 8.
+In June, NCE hires two employees from a local college to intern in its engineering department.
 When the academic year begins in September, one employee ends the internship.
 The other employee's internship continues until the following June.
-NCE must report one employment position on the annual survey, representing the one intern employed on December 31st.
+NCE must report one employment position on the annual survey, representing the ((one)) intern employed on December 31st.

 (6) When is an employment position located in Washington state?
-The annual survey seeks information about Washington employment positions only.
+The annual survey seeks information only about Washington employment positions ((only)).
 An employment position is located in Washington state if: